yugabyte/yugabyte-db/docs/content/latest/reference/configuration/yb-tserver.md

 {{< note title="Note" >}}

-Only change this flag to `three_shared_parts` after migration the whole cluster to the YugabyteDB version that supports it.
+Only change this flag to `three_shared_parts` after you migrate the whole cluster to the YugabyteDB version that supports it.

 {{< /note >}}